Azure Cloud Design Patterns

 Although web servers are well tuned to optimize requests through efficient dynamic page code execution and output caching, they must still handle requests to download static content.
 This absorbs processing cycles that could often be put to better use.

 And the Solution gives us the guidelines to implement it:

-In most cloud hosting environments it is possible to minimize the requirement for compute instances (for example, to use a smaller instance or fewer instances), by locating some of an application’s resources and static pages in a storage service.
-The cost for cloud-hosted storage is typically much less than for compute instances.
+In most cloud hosting environments, it is possible to minimize the requirement for compute instances (for example, to use a smaller instance or fewer instances), by locating some of an application’s resources and static pages in a storage service.
+The cost of cloud-hosted storage is typically much less than for compute instances.

 Therefore we see that the pattern improves the performance and scalability by moving the delivery of static content to Azure Blob Storage.
 The sample code simulates the solution of pattern also giving us useful snippet of Azure code.